thunlp/StyleAttack/README.md

 Please kindly cite our paper:

+**Mind the style of text! adversarial and backdoor attacks based on text style transfer**:

 ```
 @article{qi2021mind,
   title={Mind the style of text! adversarial and backdoor attacks based on text style transfer},